xSami2/SuperDriveCloudStorge/README.md

 # Super Drive Cloud Storage Overview

-SuperDuperDrive Cloud Storage is a secure cloud storage application that enables users to manage their files, notes, and credentials.
+Super Drive Cloud Storage is a secure cloud storage application that enables users to manage their files, notes, and credentials.
 Built on Java Spring Boot, Thymeleaf, and MyBatis, this application offers comprehensive features while ensuring robust security measures.

 ## Table of Contents